Weekly-Workshops/OpenCV-Week-1/README.md

 ## Task 3: Resizing an image

+1. Make another file labelled `w1-task3.py`

-1. Using the provided rescale function, change the size of the image or video from tasks 1 and 2.
+2. Using the provided rescale function, change the size of the image or video from tasks 1 and 2.

-2. **Extension -** Try implementing your own version of rescale, utilising _cv.resize()_.
+3. **Extension -** Try implementing your own version of rescale, utilising _cv.resize()_.

 # Matplotlib and Colour Space Transformations